Fros1er/SUSTechCS307Project/Report.md

 Test enroll course 2 time: 1.06s     |   0.16s
 ```

-Our computer's performance is a little worse than SA's computer, but it still shows that our enrollCourse, dropCourse
+Our computer's performance is a little worse than SA's computer's, but it still shows that our enrollCourse, dropCourse
 and searchCourse is slow than his.
 However, imports used batchedStatement is faster.

 Also, we had passed all local test cases.

+### Optimization Methods

+1. Using SQL functions to decrease interaction times when there is multiple quiries
+2. Batch commit
+3. Multi-threads
+4. BatchStatement
+5. Minimize amount of query result data
+6. Reduce query complexity
+7. Using indexes to boost searching